 – Create a new competitor which has a bigger marketing budget and products that are as good as yours!

-– Marketing of your own brand is still required if you are not to rely solely on the OEM supplier for your revenue.
+– Marketing of your own brand is still required unless you choose to rely solely on the OEM supplier for your revenue.

-If you have the finances then PSL would tend to recommend retaining brand identity and establishing a distributor network.
-PSL has contacts with the best distributors across the globe, so can help to set up and manage the distribution network quickly and effectively.
+If you prefer to retain brand identity and establish a distributor network then PSL has contacts with the best distributors across the globe.
+We can help to set up and manage the distribution network quickly and effectively.
 We offer distributor training to allow you to focus on what you do best – developing new products.

 If you decide to OEM your products, then PSL can introduce you to the key decision makers in some of the best suppliers around the globe.
 These decisions do not need to be all or nothing, a subset of products may lend themselves to being OEM while more unique products could be retained under own brand.